Skip to content Skip to footer

 The Role of Autonomous Counter-UAS in Modern Security

-What Should Be Counter-UAS Capabilities?
+What Should Counter-UAS Capabilities Include?

-Detection of UAS
+Detection

-Tracking UAS
+Tracking

 Once a drone is detected, a counter-UAS solution may possess the ability to track the drone’s flight path and pinpoint the location of the pilot.
 This provides valuable airspace situational awareness to the operator, enabling timely and appropriate responses to the drone presence.

-Identification of UAS
+Identification

 With the surge in drone usage across various industries, it is essential to accurately identify drones operating within a specific area.
-Following detection, the operator can classify the drone as either friendly or hostile, allowing authorized drones to continue their operations uninterrupted by the counter-UAS system.
+Upon detection, the operator can classify the drone as either friendly or hostile, allowing authorized drones to continue their operations uninterrupted by the counter-UAS system.

-Furthermore, the system is able to detect the model of the drone, providing security personnel with valuable information on the drone’s range, speed, and payload capabilities within their airspace.
+The system is able to detect the model of the drone, providing security personnel with valuable information on the drone’s range, speed, and payload capabilities within their airspace.

 Key Features of the Geospatial C2 System